Advice

 Don't squander your home equity

-For homeowners who are really struggling to make ends meet this month, it may seem like a very good idea to "borrow" some money from their access bond to help pay the bills - or even to "consolidate" all their debts into their home loan account.
+For homeowners who are really struggling to make ends meet this month, it may seem like a very good idea to "borrow" some money from their access bond to help pay the bills – or even to "consolidate" all their debts into their home loan account.
+Rather don't squander your home equity if you have other ways manage your debt.

-What borrowers should rather do, he says, is take the total of whatever they were paying off all their other debts every month (or as much as possible of this amount) and add it to their new bond repayment in order to quickly reduce the capital balance of the loan and rebuild their equity.
+What borrowers should rather do, he says, is take the total of whatever they were paying off on all their other debts every month (or as much as possible of this amount) and add it to their new bond repayment to quickly reduce the capital balance of the loan and rebuild their equity.

 Related articles